-The first, most crucial step in any injury lawsuit, especially slip and fall accidents involving ice, is to gather the evidence that you’ll need to win your case.
+The most crucial step in any injury lawsuit, especially slip and fall accidents involving ice, is to gather the evidence that you’ll need to win your case.
 When you collect the right evidence, you’ll be able to prove without a shadow of a doubt that you deserve compensation.
+Your slip and fall attorney in Winston-Salem will be able to advise you on exactly what pieces of evidence are necessary for your case, but these are usually the most important initial steps to take:

-First, it’s important to document the area where you fell.
-Make note of how much ice has been left to accumulate and take pictures and video of the exact area where you slipped.
-Next, talk to the people who witnessed your fall, document their accounts and get their contact information.
-Finally, request copies of any documents related to your fall, particularly medical records.
+- First, it’s important to document the area where you fell – make note of how much ice has been left to accumulate and take pictures and video of the exact area where you slipped

 Check the Weather